Psilocybin Mushrooms

 What Does It Feel Like to Take Magic Mushrooms? 🍄

 Most people who experiment with magic mushrooms will say it is very difficult to describe or define the actual experience.
 It can be a very intimate experience where you feel and perceive yourself in a new way, learning about yourself and the entire world from a completely different perspective.
 It is a very powerful substance that can shake your perceptions about everything such as art, philosophy, religion, and politics.
-To some extent, magic mushrooms can even affect your personality.
+To some extent, magic mushrooms can produce lasting changes in personality (MacLean 2011).
 They can break your defenses and bring out the hypocrisy, giving you the chance to free yourself from thought patterns that prevented you from being yourself.

 On the other hand, some people find the use of magic mushrooms to be a strong but simple psychoactive experience.
 For these users, it involves about 4-8 hours of fun and psychedelia.
 While under the influence of magic mushrooms, they may listen to electronic music, eat fruits, laugh with friends, smoke cannabis, take a short walk in the park, and pass the time until the effect wears off.